tinnamrichter/BachelorProject/README.md

 1.  username: admin
 2.  password: admin

-Note: seperate command prompts for the project and the API
+Note: seperate command prompts for the project and the API <br>
 Note: for the installation guide for the API, take a look in the README file in the databaseQuickfind folder